mongodb/docs/source/includes/quick-start/atlas-setup.rst

 other connection options.

-If you are connecting to an instance or cluster that is not hosted by Atlas, see :ref:`Other Ways to Connect to MongoDB <java-other-ways-to-connect>` for instructions on how to format your connection string.
+If you are connecting to an instance or cluster that is not hosted by Atlas, see :ref:`Other Ways to Connect to MongoDB <kotlin-other-ways-to-connect>` for instructions on how to format your connection string.

 To retrieve your connection string for the cluster and user you created in